KeepFloyding/Krafthack-2022/README.md

 The repo is structured as follows:

 * The main notebook that should be evaluated is `main-notebook.ipynb`.
-* Data exploration notebooks can be found in the `data-exploration` folder
+* Data exploration notebooks can be found in the `data-exploration` folder.
+We particularily recommend the `dataset_exploration.html` file which is a very good summary of dataset 2.
 * Machine learning scripts that were used to develop the final model can be found in `machine-learning-notebooks` folder
 * Slide deck can be found in the `slide-decks` folder